Frequently Asked Questions

 - the Allergy and Free From Show, see www.allergyshow.co.uk

 How can I get my gluten free products listed in food and drink directories?

 Many of our Member societies publish such directories.
 In order to find out what their requirements are, please contact them directly.
 A full list of our Member societies can be found here.

 Can I use oats in my products?

 Most people with coeliac disease can eat uncontaminated oats although a small number are sensitive.
 However, common oat products are often contaminated during the production process with wheat, barley or rye.
 Products which contain oats may still use the Crossed Grain symbol if the oats ingredients are pure uncontaminated oats and the product’s gluten content is below 20 mg/kg (ppm).
-The presence of oats will need to be indicated alongside the Crossed Grain symbol on packaging.
+The presence of oats will need to be indicated alongside the Crossed Grain Trademark on packaging.

 How can AOECS help to promote my product?